VinzTeched/chat-and-messenger-web-app/README.md

 # chat-and-messenger-with-python-flask
 ===================

-### A simple chat and messenger app written with flask
+### A simple chat and messenger app written with flask - python

 ## Prerequisite
 Make sure you have installed python :)